intervene-EU-H2020/GxE_SESDisease/README.md

 4. Lines 89, 115, 125, 135, 145,155 + 165 - if running on a single core or a Rstudio session with automatic multi-threading, replace _%dopar%_ with _%do%_
 5. Lines 181 - if you cannot run the analyses for prostate and breast cancer, rename _"modcoefffs.cox.model1a.sex"_ to _"modcoeffs.cox.model1a"_
 6. Lines 184-187 - if you cannot run the analyses for prostate and breast cancer, out-comment or remove these lines
-7. Line 190 - specify the location you want to save the model 1a output.
+7. Line 190 - specify the location you want to save the model 1a output. *In case of multiple ancestries in a Biobank, generate each file separately per ancestry, and add the abbreviation of the ancestry between the name of the biobank and "INTERVENE" on line 191.*
 - Output file is "&#42;_INTERVENE_EducationalAttainment_CoxPH_model1a_Coeffs.txt"

 ### Model 1a SES effect, with Occupation as the socioeconomic index